AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/publishing-unpublishing-forms.md

    <!-- After publishing an asset, you can use the Forms Portal to display all the assets on a web page.
 For more information, see [Introduction to publishing forms on a portal](introduction-publishing-forms.md).-->

-## Alle Correspondence Management-Assets veröffentlichen {#publish-all-the-correspondence-management-assets}
+## Veröffentlichen aller Correspondence Management-Assets {#publish-all-the-correspondence-management-assets}

 Mit [!DNL AEM Forms] können Sie alle Correspondence Management-Assets auf einem Server in ein und demselben Vorgang veröffentlichen.
 Die veröffentlichten Assets umfassen sämtliche Correspondence Management-Assets und ihre zugehörigen Abhängigkeiten.